neelpatelsym/Musify/README.md

 ### Objective

-The project will stream events generated from a fake music streaming service (like Spotify) and create a data pipeline that consumes the real-time data.
-The data coming in would be similar to an event of a user listening to a song, navigating on the website, authenticating.
-The data would be processed in real-time and stored to the data lake periodically (every two minutes).
-The hourly batch job will then consume this data, apply transformations, and create the desired tables for our dashboard to generate analytics.
-We will try to analyze metrics like popular songs, active users, user demographics etc.
+The initiative involves establishing a data pipeline that captures real-time events from a simulated music streaming service, akin to platforms like Spotify.
+The incoming data includes events such as user song plays, website navigation, and authentication activities.
+This real-time data is processed and periodically stored in the data lake every two minutes.
+Subsequently, an hourly batch job processes this stored data, applies necessary transformations, and generates tables for our dashboard to produce analytics.
+The batch process will generate facts and dimension tables in form of star schema in Big Query Data Warehouse.
+The focus of the analysis will be on metrics such as popular songs, active users, and user demographics.

 ### Dataset

-[Eventsim](https://github.com/Interana/eventsim) is a program that generates event data to replicate page requests for a fake music web site.
-The results look like real use data, but are totally fake.
-The docker image is borrowed from [viirya's fork](https://github.com/viirya/eventsim) of it, as the original project has gone without maintenance for a few years now.
+[Eventsim](https://github.com/Interana/eventsim) is a tool designed to produce event data that simulates page requests for a fictitious music website, creating results that closely resemble authentic user data while being entirely fictional.
+The Docker image utilized is sourced from [viirya's fork](https://github.com/viirya/eventsim).

-Eventsim uses song data from [Million Songs Dataset](http://millionsongdataset.com) to generate events.
-I have used a [subset](http://millionsongdataset.com/pages/getting-dataset/#subset) of 10000 songs.
+Eventsim generates events using song data from the [Million Songs Dataset](http://millionsongdataset.com) and in this instance, a [subset](http://millionsongdataset.com/pages/getting-dataset/#subset) of 10,000 songs has been employed.

 ### Tools & Technologies